pactus-project/pactus-website/content/blog/2025-12-08-newsletter-nov-2025.md

 ### Closing Note

 With Pagu reaching more users, Wrapto building bridges, and Secutor demonstrating the power of community builders, November was a pivotal month.
 We are excited to carry this momentum into December and the new year.

 Thank you for your continued support and participation.

+---

+**Pactus Newsletter**: The Pactus monthly newsletter is published on our website and distributed to subscribers via email during the first week of each month.
+It recaps key highlights and important news from the previous month.